 All of us have probably thought at sometime or another, "I need to get equipped with some resources and knowledge to connect and grow my team."

 You have come to the right place.
 We take education and training seriously (though we still keep things fun).
-That means we try to focus in on key ideas that will push the needle for our team and affect our customers in greater ways.
-We hope this short list of books, podcasts, activities, and videos really gives you the extra edge that it takes to become a highly performing team.
+That means we try to focus in on key ideas that will push the needle for your team and make it more successful.
+We hope this short list of books, podcasts, activities, and videos really gives you the extra edge that it takes to become a high-performing team.
+We also have included a team assessment that will help you determine at what stage of development your team is at and an accompanying guide that will give you ideas how to take it to the next level.

 This page is in no way a complete list or the "resource page to end all resources pages," but it is a good start for anyone looking to gain some insights on how to take things to the next level at work, school, home, or on the playing field.